 This course is designed to introduce students to the vocabulary, theories, and tools of analysis in Economics.
-This syllabus is designed to develop student understanding of the assumptions of positive and normative elements within analyses in theoretical, historical, and empirical contexts.
-Students apply economic concepts in empirical analyses of historical and current events.
-This allows students to see economics in operation from an individual to an international level.
+This syllabus is designed to foster student understanding of the assumptions of positive and normative elements within analyses in theoretical, historical, and empirical contexts.
+Students apply economic concepts in analyses of historical and current events.
+This allows students to see economics in operation on a continuum from individual to n international levels.
 There are nine key concepts in the course (scarcity, choice, efficiency, equity, economic well-being, sustainability, change, interdependence, and intervention).
 The integrated subtopics of Economics of the environment, Economics of inequality and poverty help to bring to light the main global challenges facing the planet today and how these can be addressed using an Economics lens.

 By applying and examining methodologies and assumptions of the traditional model, they develop a fuller understanding of the complexities of economics decision-making by individuals, firms and governments.
-Establishing the basic concepts in microeconomics in the first half of the course allows students to build on ideas in macroeconomics.
-They can then extend their analyses to national and international institutions and the issues surrounding them.
+Establishing the basic concepts in microeconomics in the first half of the course allows students to build upon these ideas while learning macroeconomics, where they can then extend their analyses to national and international institutions and the issues surrounding them.
 Lastly, a focus on the global economy examines the challenge of liberal economics in producing wealth for all through cooperation in economic matters.
-Students examine the successes and challenges of traditional and new ways of developing sustainable economies in the future.
+Students examine the successes and challenges of traditional and developing economies for building a sustainable future.
 The goal is to develop internationally minded individuals that will take on the challenges of tomorrow.
-Aims: